UHT-MaT: Ultra High Temperature Materials Testing Infrastructure

 Project information

-Design is underway.
-Commissioning is expected for 2028, after which there will be calls for access.
+Design is underway with commissioning expected for 2028.
+After this will be calls for access.

-UHT-MaT is funded by an Engineering and Physical Sciences Research Council Strategic Infrastructure grant (EP/U537007/1).
+An Engineering and Physical Sciences Research Council Strategic Infrastructure grant (EP/U537007/1) funds UHT-MaT.